NotusK/Sistem-Terdistribusi/Tugas 2/README.md

-# Load Balancing using Road Robin Algorithm
+# Load Balancing using Round Robin Algorithm

 1. Make a linux container named microservice3, microservice4, and microservice5 using Debian 10